Last Updated on 2023-05-31 by Joop Beris

 When you ask people to think of things related to religion, they will come up with a list that includes some of the following: religious symbols, rituals, mass or other religious service, places of worship, prayer, holy books, gods, priests, prophets, evangelizing, pilgrimage, tenets, miracles, etc.

 By contrast, atheism has none of these things.
 To be called an atheist, all you have to do, is not believe in a god or gods.
 That’s it.
 Couldn’t be easier.
 Atheism has no holy books, no tenets you must keep, no places of worship, no prophets, no priests and no arcane rituals.
-Yes, some atheists may display a symbol to show they are atheists but if that means atheism is a religion, than so is a being a member of a football team.
+Yes, some atheists may display a symbol to show they are atheists but if that means atheism is a religion, than so is being a supporter of a football team.

 Is atheism a religion?
 Since atheism lacks most of the outward signs people associate with religion the answer must still be “no”.